 You don’t need to become a superstar master or mistress of ceremonies to do this.
 Just bring your energy and enthusiasm for the board game.
-Smile, be encouraging and positive and use your role-playing skills to take on the role of the type of person you’d like to be taught by.
+Smile, be encouraging and positive and use your role-playing skills to take on the role of the type of person you’d like to teach you.

 If you’re enjoying yourself, others will too.

-Everyone remembers their favourite teachers from school.
-They were helpful, positive and patient.
+Everyone remembers their favorite teachers from school.
+They were helpful, positive, and patient.
 That’s what you need to be.